Merrill (company): Sale to Bank of America

 Congressional testimony by Bank of America CEO Kenneth Lewis, as well as internal emails released by the House Oversight Committee, indicated that the merger was transacted under pressure from federal officials, who said that they would otherwise seek the replacement of Bank of America's management as a condition of any government assistance.
 In March 2009, it was reported that in 2008, Merrill Lynch received billions of dollars from its insurance arrangements with AIG, including $6.8 billion from funds provided by the United States government to bail out AIG.

 Post-merger with Bank of America

 After merging Merrill Lynch into its businesses, Bank of America continued to operate Merrill Lynch for its wealth management services and integrated Merrill Lynch's investment bank into the newly formed BofA Securities.

-Launch of Merrill Edge

-On June 21, 2010, the company launched Merrill Edge, an electronic trading platform.
+In June 2010, the company launched Merrill Edge, an electronic trading platform.

-Rebranding
+In October 2017, the company sold its Global Research division's fixed income index platform to Intercontinental Exchange.

-In February 2019, Bank of America announced the division was to be rebranded from "Merrill Lynch" to "Merrill".
+In February 2019, Bank of America rebranded several functions from "Merrill Lynch" to "Merrill".